Measurement-induced entanglement in noisy 2D random circuits: Introduction

 In this work, we take a step towards this goal and investigate entanglement dynamics induced by column-by-column sampling of noisy 2D random \emph{Clifford} circuits.
 In contrast to general random circuits, these are efficiently simulatable~\cite{gottesman1998heisenberg,aaronson2004improved}, which allows us to numerically study their entanglement dynamics in large systems and at small noise rates.
 Since random Clifford circuits form a unitary 3-design~\cite{PhysRevA.96.062336} and often qualitatively reproduce entanglement dynamics of Haar-random circuits~\cite{PhysRevB.100.134306,rqc_review,PhysRevLett.132.030401}, we expect this Clifford-based simulation to capture the key features of entanglement during sampling dynamics of generic noisy 2D random circuits.
 To quantify MIE, we simulate sampling the 2D state column-by-column and consider the operator entanglement $S_{\rm op}(t)$ of the boundary state $\rho_t$ generated by the sampling process (see the setup in \cref{sec_setup}).
 In \cref{sec_clif_num}, we numerically characterize the scaling of $S_{\rm op}$ in two regimes: in the noiseless limit $p=0$, we identify a finite-depth transition from area- to volume-law behavior with a critical depth $T_c= 6$, consistent with previous studies~\cite{napp2022,PhysRevX.15.021059,PRXQuantum.6.010356}.
-In stark contrast, for any constant noise rate $p>0$, the maximal $S_{\rm op}$ obeys an area-law (i.e., it is independent of the boundary length) and grows approximately linearly with depth, $S_{\mathrm{op}}^{\max}\sim \beta_p T$, with $\beta_p\sim p^{-0.9}$ decreasing as $p$ increases.
-In \cref{sec_clif_string}, we relate this scaling to the spatial distribution of stabilizer generators: stabilizer generators are distributed almost evenly in the bulk of the boundary state, and its length $\ell$ occur with probability ${\cal D}(\ell)\sim e^{-\gamma_{p,T}^{\rm len}\ell}$.
+This transition is also conceptually related to the measurement-induced phase transition in random circuits~\cite{Skinner2019,PhysRevX.10.041020,PhysRevB.100.134306,PhysRevB.106.214316}.
+In stark contrast, for any constant noise rate $p>0$, the maximal $S_{\rm op}$ obeys an area-law (i.e., it is independent of the boundary length); in the regime $T>T_c$, it grows approximately linearly with depth, $S_{\mathrm{op}}^{\max}\sim \beta_p T$, with $\beta_p\sim p^{-0.91}$ decreasing as $p$ increases.
+In \cref{sec_clif_string}, we relate this scaling to the spatial distribution of stabilizer generators: stabilizer generators are distributed almost evenly in the bulk of the boundary state, while their length $\ell$ occur with probability ${\cal D}(\ell)\sim e^{-\gamma_{p,T}^{\rm len}\ell}$.
 This bounds the number of stabilizer generators crossing a bipartition, underpins the area-law scaling of $S_{\rm op}^{\rm max}$, and implies exponential decay of the conditional mutual information (CMI) of $\rho_{t_{\rm peak}}$—a behavior we also confirm numerically.
 We then show in \cref{sec_clif_Sop} that, assuming the numerically observed scalings hold, the MPO-SEBD algorithm [extended from the ``space-evolving block decimation''~(SEBD) algorithm~\cite{napp2022}, cf.~\cref{sebd_setup}] \emph{guarantees} efficient sampling from noisy 2D random Clifford circuits (i) throughout the entire sub-logarithmic depth regime $T = o(\log N)$ for arbitrarily small constant noise rate $p = \Omega(1)$, and (ii) at constant depths $T = O(1)$ for noise rates $p = \Omega(\log^{-1}N)$, within polynomial time.
-Finally, in \cref{sec_implic}, we discuss the implications of our results for other classical simulation algorithms of noisy 2D circuits, and highlighting how our results contribute some evidence that the MIE in noisy, shallow 2D Haar-random circuits may also exhibit area-law scaling.
+In \cref{sec_haar}, we demonstrate the MPO-SEBD algorithm on the sampling dynamics of noisy 2D Haar-random circuits and measurement-based quantum computing (MBQC)-type circuits of depth $T=4$, providing evidence that the MIE in noisy 2D Haar-random and random Clifford circuits exhibits the same qualitative behavior, and that noise can destroy the volume-law scaling of MIE in non-Clifford circuits.
+Finally, in \cref{sec_implic}, we discuss the implications of our results for other classical simulation algorithms of noisy 2D circuits, and highlight how our results provide evidence that MIE in noisy, shallow 2D Haar-random circuits may also exhibit area-law scaling.